holoviz/panel/doc/tutorials/intermediate/index.md

 - **[Serving Panel Apps](serve.md):** Serve multi-page apps effortlessly while customizing the Panel server to suit your needs.
 - **[Advanced Layouts](size.md):** Attain responsive sizing with ease using FlexBox and media queries.

-Ready to transcend the ordinary and sculpt extraordinary Panel apps?
-Let's plunge into the realm of advanced Panel development!

 ## Projects

 Now that you've mastered the more advanced concepts of Panel, it's time to put your skills to the test: